iracic82/Infoblox---Security-and-Threat-Defense/02-manage-niosx-as-service/assignment.md

-## 1. Create a Service Deployment on Infoblox CSP for NIOS-X as a Service.
+## 1. Create a Service Deployment on Infoblox Portal for NIOS-X as a Service.

 This portion of the guide is intended to guide Infoblox Portal administrators through the creation of a Service